“What if I said I am not what you think you see. And you believed me? Does that change anything?”

 Special thanks to Jody Falco & Jeffrey Steinman for supporting the 99¢ Sunday performance on February 27th, and the Axe-Houghton Foundation for supporting the 99¢ Sunday performance on February 20th.

-In compliance with NYC guidelines, all audience members will be required to show proof of vaccination via the Excelsior Pass, the NYC Covid Safe Pass, or a copy or photo of your CDC vaccination card.
-We encourage you to arrive 15 to 30 minutes early in order to help ensure that presentations start on time.
+All audience members for these performances and presentations will be required to show proof of vaccination via the Excelsior Pass, the NYC Covid Safe Pass, or a copy or photo of your CDC vaccination card.
 Additionally, we will require that masks be worn over your nose and mouth at all times inside our theater.
-We strongly recommend using kn95, kf94 or n95 masks instead of cloth or surgical masks.
-If you don’t have one but want one, we have extras.
+We will provide you with a free mask if you forget yours at home.